 If the Allies had ever tried to convince themselves that the Germans were on the edge of abandoning the Italian theatre, the nature of this new defensive position soon served to prove they they had been wildly optimistic.

 Even so, the Allies were fortunate at this stage of the war that the Italian partisan forces had become very useful in the widespread disrupting of the German preparations in the higher parts of the Apennine mountains: by September 1944, German generals were no longer able to move freely in the area behind their main lines because of partisan activity, and Generalleutnant Fridolin Ritter und Edler von Senger und Etterlin, the commander of the XIV Panzerkorps later attested that he had taken the decision to travel without any indications of rank in a wholly unmarked Kübelwagen.
-The sense of von Senger und Etterlin’s decision was shown by the fact that Generalmajor Wilhelm Crisolli, commander of the 20th Felddivision (L), refused to adopt the same practice, and was intercepted, caught and killed by partisans as he returned from a conference.
+The sense of von Senger und Etterlin’s decision was shown by the fact that Generalmajor Wilhelm Crisolli, commander of the 20th Luftwaffen-Stürmdivision, refused to adopt the same practice, and was intercepted, caught and killed by partisans as he returned from a conference.
+Command of the formation, which had been the 20th Felddivision (L) until 1 June, was then assumed by Oberst Kaspar Völcker until a time later in September, when Generalmajor Erich Fronhöfer arrived to take command.

 While the layout and nature of the defences had been carefully planned, their construction was severely hampered by the poor quality of the concrete which local Italian facilities delivered as a matter of deliberate obstruction, and the slow pace and purposeful sabotage of the captured partisans forced into the construction gangs.
 Even so, Kesselring remained confident in the defences' strength, especially on the Adriatic side of the 'Gotisch-Linie', where he said that he could look forward to an Allied attack with equanimity.